Stevinson/tech-book/book/compsci/websockets.md

 ## Full Duplex

 A **full-duplex (FDX)** system (or double duplex) allows communication in both directions and, unlike half-duplex, allows this to happen simultaneously.
 An example of a full-duplex system would be a landline telephone.

+## Other

+**Half-open socket** is caused when one side of the HTTP proxy is open and the other is closed, leading to a situation where the server thinks that everything is OK.